LordByku/signal-mitm/setup/Hypervisor_bridgeing.md

 6. In your virtual machine setting, add another network adapter and select the custom network you just added.

 Now you can boot into your guest and check the configuration.

-## Windows + Hyper-V setup:

-Add a virtual switch in the network manager

-it needs to be an external one that is connected to the ethernet adapter

-Then add the additional network adapter to the VM and configure the DHCP server in your guest (automagically done by install and configure kea)